SLee-842/SER315/Deliverables/KoelnerDomspatzen_Deliverable3.md

 - Directory Structure

 ### Problems Faced
+- Different development environments and non-uniformity preventing early integration
+- Overabundance of GUIs in the deliverable document leading to visual clutter (CAUSING DOCUMENT RESTRUCTURE)
+- Issues implementing the initially chosen design patterns so we pivoted,
+- Mixed levels of experience with GitHub led to some issues

 ### Changes to Next Iteration
+- Design Patterns should be integrated.
 ### Screencast URL
 [Youtube Link to KoelnerDomspatzen's Deliverable Three]()